-The Corporate Banking division is organised into seven units; corporate lending, specialised lending, factoring, legal and documentation, portfolio management, corporate services and recovery.

-The recovery unit is responsible for the Bank's debt recovery and has been particularly involved in restructuring companies which are experiencing payment difficulties.
-As at 31 December 2012, 1,019 clients had entered the restructuring process and the process had been completed in 989 of these cases.
-During the restructuring process the Bank has acquired assets previously owned by the restructured companies.
-These assets are transferred into separate holding companies under the control of the Bank.
+The Corporate Banking division is organised into six units; corporate lending, specialised lending, factoring, legal and documentation, portfolio management and corporate services.
+A seventh unit, recovery, existed until the end of 2013.
+The recovery unit was responsible for the Bank's debt recovery and was particularly involved in restructuring companies which were experiencing payment difficulties.
+As at 31 December 2013, 1,026 clients had entered the restructuring process and the process had been completed in 1,012 of these cases.
+During the restructuring process, the Bank acquired assets previously owned by the restructured companies.
+These assets have been transferred into separate holding companies under the control of the Bank.
+The restructuring process is now overseen by the Bank's legal department.